the Dark side

 Be prepared to be considered moody, and "emotional" by most partners.
 Because, quite frankly, we often are.
 But realize, that many of the "moods" we find ourselves in, are very often, not our own.

 Even for those feelings that are our own, be aware that we tend to feel them much more intently than your average person.

-"It has been said that if the emotional depth of an Empath were suddenly dumped into the body of another, the other party, might well be institutionalized from the shock."
-For us, to love or to hate is not just a word, it can be an emotional storm, so expect more of a response, positive or negative, from almost any Empath.
+"It has been said that if the emotional depth of an Empath were suddenly dumped into the mind of another, the other person might well be institutionalized from the shock."
+For us, to love or to hate is not just a word, it can be an emotional storm.
+So, expect more of a response, positive or negative, from almost any Empath.

 What we hear Vs what we feel: